Utility Theory of Synthetic Data Generation: Experiments

-In this section, we present a series of simulations aimed at validating our theoretical findings.
-Specifically, the simulations focus on verifying the convergence of the utility metric as described in Equation (\ref{UtiR}) and investigating how the convergence of these metrics is affected by various factors such as model specification, feature fidelity, and the estimation models used.
-Our experimental results are in line with our theoretical findings, thereby confirming the tightness and effectiveness of the analytic bounds established in Equations (\ref{UUUR}) and (\ref{UUUC}).
-We consider some practical scenarios in which non-parametric methods are used as the estimation model under different model specifications.
-The generation of original dataset $\{(\bm{x}_i,y_i)\}_{i=1}^n$ for regression is structured as follows.
-First, we generate the original features $\bm{x}i$'s via a truncated multivariate normal distribution \citep{botev2017normal} with lower bounds set at $\bm{l}=(-2,-2)$, upper bounds set at $\bm{u}=(2,2)$, and a mean vector of $\bm{m}=(1,1)$.
-We set $\mu(\bm{x}_i) = \exp(x_{i1}) - \exp(x_{i2})$ and generate true responses $y_i$ as $y_i = \mu(\bm{x}_i)+\epsilon_i$, where $\epsilon_i$ is Gaussian noise with mean $0$ and variance $1$
+Our first simulation focuses on verifying the convergence of the utility metric as described in (\ref{UtiR}) and investigating how the convergence of the utility metric is affected by various factors such as model specification, feature fidelity, and the estimation models used.
+Our experimental results are in line with our theoretical findings, thereby confirming the tightness and effectiveness of the analytic bounds established in (\ref{UUUC}).

-We consider two non-parametric methods, namely $K$-nearest neighbors (KNN; \citealp{coomans1982alternative}) and random forest regressor (RF; \citealp{breiman2001random,ho1995random}), as well as deep neural networks \citep{farrell2021deep} for the estimation model.
-For the hyperparameters, we set the number of neighbors $K$ at the order of $n^{2/(2+p)}$ \citep{hall2008choice} in KNN.
-Additionally, we include the case where $\widehat{\mu}=\mu$ as a baseline.
-For random forests, we set the numbers of trees and the maximum depth of each tree as $3/2n^{1/2}$ and $\text{log}(n)$, respectively.
-For the deep neural network, we consider the 4-layer perceptron with hidden units being 10 and ReLU activation function.
-With the estimation models, we then generate synthetic responses following the procedure illustrated in Figure \ref{Archi}.